Change Your Image

 So, you expected life to go one way, it went another.
 What now?
 Now dust yourself off and come back to us with a story of making a full return from the edge.

 Herzog is one of few I trust to snap my eye open with just an image, he's done it a few times by this point.
 When he won't, he will still intrigue, invite me to swims unknown.
-He has powerful intuitions, will venture where the ground trembles with disorder and once there is spontaneous enough to let it climb up through the soles of the feet.
+He has powerful intuitions, will venture where the ground trembles with disorder.
+Once there, he s spontaneous enough to let that disorder climb up through the soles of the feet, blossom into insight and wisdom.

 He includes a tidbit about researchers studying seals, extracting milk from the mothers while claiming they want to be able to study the animals in their natural state.
 It mirrors Herzog's own endeavor of perturbing to extract truth about it.
 He tickles us with these researchers; the milk is being collected for studies on weight-loss.

-He finds an entry into that world below via divers.
-He gives us fluorescent jellyfish undulating in eerie blue silence.
+Herzog finds an entry into that world below via divers, a world of fluorescent jellyfish undulating in eerie blue silence.
 This world is constant struggle, one of the divers confirms.
 The link is made to a precarious humanity, perched on the outer layer of unfriendly chaos, this time via sci-fi movies.

 So far we haven't had ecstatic truth of the kind which he favors.
-He finds it in a disoriented penguin that heads inland towards certain death all by himself.
+Herzog eventually finds it in a disoriented penguin that heads inland all by himself towards certain death.

 Yes, he has constructed on the way, intruded upon the subject, made it a point to include the bits we have while omitting others.
 You can imagine that he has sifted through a lot of otherwise unexciting footage.
 He has staged most of what you'll see.
 You can tell how well he has (or not) by noting that he first encountered the lone, intrepid penguin and then went back to set it up by filming the exchange where he asks the penguin researcher about insanity among penguins.
 It couldn't have taken place the other way.